shayaantx/strict-json/docs/index.md

 # Custom Mapping

-You can customize how StrictJson turns JSON into your models by creating and registering a model.
+To customize how StrictJson turns JSON into your models, create a class that implements `Burba\StrictJson\Adapter` and register it for a class or parameter when creating StrictJson.
+See below for examples of the different types of adapters.

-An adapter is a regular PHP class that contains exactly two parameters:
-1. A StrictJson instance.
-This can be used when you want to decode a portion of the
-2. The decoded JSON value that you expect for your class.
-If you add a type to this parameter, StrictJson will validate that the type in the JSON matches your expected type before invoking your adapter.

-And returns an instantiated instance of the desired target type.

-See below for the different kinds of adapters and how to configure them.

 ## Class Adapters